vlayco/templ-htmx/README.md

 # templ-htmx

-Simple example using of HTMX in Go app.
+Simple example of usage of HTMX in Golang app with native templating engine, and TailwindCSS for stylization.